 Next was Edward Hedges, who gave the cellar anecdotes about his rural upbringing and dramatic weight loss.
 His set was disrupted by a few late comers, who headed almost as far as the stage before changing their mind and leaving the venue.
 Although this didn’t derail his set, it didn’t help him much.
 Hedges was competent, but failed to stand out in spite of the overall feel of his set being one of quiet enjoyment.

 Lenny Sherman made an immediate impression.
 He’s a big chap from East Lahndaaan, who is right wing, loud, aggressive and with little hair and if one isn’t already picturing a version of Al Murray, then now is the time to do so.
 His set was a mixture of good well thought out lines and what may or may not have been irony, as it could have been taken either way.
 I enjoyed some of his material, but just as I’d relax into his set, he’d say something that was closer to crass than irony and I’d be put off.
-I liked his knives and forks gag, the phonecall from his mum was fun, but although glassing an heckler played well with the comedians in the room, I felt it overly aggressive.
+I liked his knives and forks gag, the phonecall from his mum was fun, but although the joke about glassing an heckler played well with the comedians in the room, I felt it overly aggressive.
 There was a running joke about the number of re-tweets his gags have received, which without a twist on it included within this short set, came over more as bragging than being funny in itself.
 Although I didn’t enjoy him as much as I may have done in a longer set, the rest of the room laughed a lot.